Free-Nations-Region/NationStatesAPIBot/README.md

 The features are **NOT** guaranteed to ship with the specified version -> Feature order may change without notice.
 Release times are **NOT** guaranteed and may change without notice.

-All Points prefixed with Maybe are not know if there will be implemented with that version yet.
+All Points prefixed with Maybe are not known if they will be implemented with that version yet.

 ---
 ## Version 3